 Wilful damage is a summary offence and for this reason, the Magistrates' Court is the relevant jurisdiction.
 In assessing the gravity of an allegation of Wilful damage the obvious feature is the value of the property in question.

 Wilful damage is a very prevalent offence and the sentencing outcomes vary greatly from case to case.
 Diversion is an outcome that is often available depending upon the circumstances of the offence.

 As a historic guide, the Sentencing Advisory Council has published the sentencing outcomes imposed for this offence for the period 1 July 2016 - 30 June 2019:

 Imprisonment - 21.1%

 Fine - 29.2%

-Call our office if you are facing an allegation of Wilful Damage and have to attend Court
+Contact our office if you are facing an allegation of Wilful Damage and have to attend Court.

 If you are facing an allegation of Wilful Damage it is important to get advice as early as possible.
-Call us on (03) 9668 7600 for a case assessment and we can discuss your situation and explore all options.
+Contact us for a case assessment and we can discuss your situation and explore all options.